Home » Columbus Domestic Violence Attorneys » Columbus Child Endangerment Charge Attorneys

 Based on the legal weaknesses in the State of Ohio’s case and any other mitigating factors, we will negotiate the best possible plea available with the prosecutor for you to consider in resolving your case.
 If your child endangerment charges cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.

-Common Defense Strategies to Child Endangerment Case
+Defense Strategies in Child Endangerment Cases

+Charges with Child Endangerment?
 Contact Luftman, Heck & Associates Today

 If you have any questions or if you need a competent, experienced child endangerment attorney to fight for you in court, please contact us at (614) 500-3836.